 Stop me if you’ve heard this one: a bunch of bluegrass enthusiasts walk into a jam…

 Well, it’s true, we did.
-Some of us met at a Thursday night jam class in Berkeley, California.
-Our enthusiasm drew us to play with each other, so we decided to start a band.
-We sometimes have guests along, but the core of the band is:
+Some of us met at a Thursday night ensemble class at Manning Music in Berkeley, California, and we started playing out together in 2017.
+We sometimes have guests along but the core of the band is:

 It’s not that young Mary C — also called Short-haired Mary — didn’t like learning classical violin, it just never grabbed ahold too tightly.
 Life went on, and Mary learned to play some guitar, strum a tamboura, and bellow a harmonium.
 One fateful night she attended a show by the Infamous Stringdusters and that bluegrass fiddle sound grabbed ahold and didn’t let go.
 She turned her violin into a fiddle, and now plays and sings bluegrass and old-time music to her heart’s content.